 You can pre-book to hire a car at Alicante Airport through our website which is an easy and straightforward process.
-Via our website you can search the major rental car hire companies to find the best deal for you.
+Via our website you can search all major rental car hire Alicante airport companies, to find the best deal for you.

 Most major European car hire companies have offices at Alicante Airport as well as a couple of local operators with their desks located in the arrival hall of both terminals.
 To avoid disappointment or to secure that exact car you want to hire, try and book as early as possible.